KARI Psychology logo with orange text on a black background.

 ABOUT ME

 I help adults improve their relationships with themselves and with others.
-I provide individual and couples therapy in Melbourne, in-person or virtually.
+I provide individual therapy in Melbourne, in-person or virtually.

 For Individual Therapy, I primarily use Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT), while drawing from Attachment Science, Schema Therapy and Psychodynamic Principles.